CyrusKashef/BK_Randomizer/README.txt

 ##### Jiggy, Empty Honeycomb, & Mumbo Token Specific
 * Include Abnormalities: Some items have special properties that won't softlock the game, but create weird effects.
 * Include Potential Softlocks: Some items create scenarios that may prevent the player from 100%-ing or finishing the game.
 * Door Of Grunty Only: All worlds will automatically open, and the value for the Door Of Grunty can be set on the side (from 0 to 99).
+A value can be chosen at random by pressing the Jiggy button.
 * Free Transformations: All Mumbo transformations won't cost you a single Mumbo Token.
 * One Health Only: You will only have one health the entire game, no matter how many Empty Honeycombs you pick up.
 Good luck not getting hit or falling!
 ##### Notes, Blue Eggs, Red Feathers, & Gold Feathers
 * Randomize: Based on the number of notes needed to complete the game, the odds of a note appearing will be adjusted.
 * All Notes: All eggs and feathers become notes.
 Brentildas are replaced with egg and feather refills.
 The refill at that Brentilda location is random.
 * Scaling Note Doors: Depending on how many notes you set the 810 Note Door Value to, the number of notes needed per proceeding door will be increased/decreased accordingly.
 * Final Note Door Only: Removes all note doors proceeding the 810 Note Door, and sets the value of the 810 Note Door to the desired value.
+A random value can be chosen by clicking the Note button.
 * Item Carrying Capacity: Sets the number of each item the player can carry before and after visiting Cheato between 0 and 255, inclusively.
 * Note Door Warning: Before opening any Note Door, the player must talk to Bottles at the 50 Note door.
 In order to add to the Quality of Life, a bottles is added to the 810 Note Door Location for Final Note Door Only mode.
 * Item Capacity Warning: I'm not sure if the game will break if you set the After Cheato value to a value smaller than the Before Cheato value.
 Please be weary.